 Hot Tub Privacy Ideas

-What can I do to make my hot tub more private?
+So what can you do to make your environment more peaceful and private?

-Regardless of where your hot tub is located, we have a few ideas that you can use to optimize your hot tub privacy.
+Regardless of where your hot tub is located, we've got 14 ideas that you can use to create privacy for any hot tub space.

 Hot Tub Patio Coverings

 From gazebos to pavilions to domes, there are plenty of ways that you can cover up your hot tub on your patio or hot tub deck.

 Because patios are usually at ground level, it is best to position your hot tub off to the side so that you have room for other activities such as dining, entertaining, and relaxing.